Five Ways to Relieve Stress

 Sounds like an easy one for a professional artist, I’m sure!
 Sadly that’s not always the case as I turned something I love into a business, d'oh!
 So I also have to ensure I make time to create art just for me.

-If you fancy taking a little time out for some easy art, you can check out my colouring pages.
+If you fancy taking a little time out for some easy art, you could check out a range of colouring pages freely available to download and print.

 Sitting and colouring in may not sound like much, but it allows you time out to focus on something simple and calm down for a while.
 Just taking a step back from the noise.